One Model Blog

 The_Stages_of_People_Analytics_Maturity

-• Diagnostic Analytics: At this stage, organisations use data to diagnose the reasons behind HR-related issues, such as high turnover or low productivity.
+• Diagnostic Analytics: At this stage, organizations use data to diagnose the reasons behind HR-related issues, such as high turnover or low productivity.
 Diagnostic analytics involves identifying patterns and relationships in data to understand the root causes of problems.

-• Prescriptive Analytics: Organisations at this stage use data and AI to prescribe specific actions to improve HR outcomes.
+• Prescriptive Analytics: Organizations at this stage use data and AI to prescribe specific actions to improve HR outcomes.
 Prescriptive analytics involves recommending specific HR interventions to achieve specific goals and objectives, such as training and development programs or employee engagement initiatives.

 Leveraging the Latest People Analytics Solutions

-There are three key points to make the most of a people analytics solution:
+There are three key points to make the most of a People Analytics solution:

 2. Stay updated on the latest industry trends.